Carpal tunnel syndrome: sadly misdiagnosed all the time

 This information is for educational purposes only and is not intended to replace the advice of your doctor.
 Esports Healthcare disclaims any liability for the decisions you make based on this information.

 The information contained on this website does not establish, nor does it imply, doctor-patient relationship.
 Esports Healthcare does not offer this information for diagnostic purposes.
 A diagnosis must not be assumed based on the information provided.

 What is carpal tunnel syndrome?

-Carpal tunnel syndrome is impingement or irritation of the median nerve within the carpal tunnel at the base of your hand.
-When the median nerve becomes irritated in this region due to pressure, inflammation, and/or stretching, symptoms will occur.
+Carpal tunnel syndrome is impingement or irritation of the median nerve within the carpal tunnel—an anatomical structure found at the base of your hand.
+When the median nerve becomes irritated in this region due to pressure, inflammation, and/or stretching, symptoms are likely to occur.

 Note: if you’re a console gamer, you are not necessarily excluded from the risk of developing carpal tunnel syndrome.
 However, due to the hand positions and movement patterns involved in gripping a console controller, it is significantly less common.